primer/design/content/foundations/color.md

 ### Text and icons

-**Primary**
+#### Primary
 `text-primary`
 `icon-primary`

 Primary text and icons are the most visible foregrounds.
-The most common use of `text-primary`is default text like paragraphs, headings and labeling text. `icon-primary` is typically used as supporting symbol for text.
+The most common use of `text-primary`is default text like paragraphs, headings and labeling text.

+`icon-primary` is typically used as supporting symbol for text.
 Don't use text variables for icons, they have different accessibility requirements.

-**Secondary**
+#### Secondary
 `text-primary`
 `icon-primary`

 Use secondary text for words or paragraphs that provide secondary information or not a critical part of a primary workflow.

-**Tertiary**
+#### Tertiary
 `text-tertiary`
 `icon-tertiary`

 // Note 🚨 *Legacy and will be deprecated soon.* For muted text or disabled use `text-disabled` or `text-placeholder` instead.

-**Disabled and placeholder**
+#### Disabled and placeholder
 `text-disabled`
 `text-placeholder`

-**Links**
+#### Links
 `text-link`

 Links are clickable highlighted text.

 ### States
 Functional group for interaction states.
-Each state has its own background, border, icon and text variable.States also have two levels of hierarchy.
-Primary and secondary.
+Each state has its own background, border, icon and text variable.

+States also have two levels of hierarchy: primary and secondary.
 Primary is for most important interactions and cues.
-For example the selected state for pagination uses `-selected-primary` because it provides context about a whole view.
+For example, the selected state for pagination uses `-selected-primary` because it provides context about a whole view.
 Secondary states are for less important interactions.

 // (Can't think of an example right now)

 States are used for patterns such as navigation, pagination, selectable list items, etc.

-**Hover**
+#### Hover
 Used for: secondary navigation, pagination, selectable boxes, dropdowns, autocompletes… Explain differences between primary and secondary

-**Selected**
+#### Selected

 ## Feedback

-There are four feedback categories.
-Info, success, warning and danger.
-Each category has a bundle of styles and some variations.
+There are four feedback categories: info, success, warning, and danger.
+Each category has a bundle of styles and some possible variations.

-**Prefixes**
+### Prefixes
 `-bg, -border, -text, -icon`

-**Feedback categories (suffixes)**
+### Feedback categories (suffixes)

-`-info`: Neutral messaging and providing additional information.
+- `-info`: Neutral messaging and additional information
-`-danger`: Error or destructive actions.
+- `-danger`: Error or destructive actions
-`-warning`: Pending actions or non-blocking but critical events.
+- `-warning`: Pending actions or non-blocking but critical events
-`-success`: Completion or action resulted in expected outcome.
+- `-success`: Completion or action resulted in expected outcome

-💡 Feedback Don't rely on feedback colors on their own.
-Always use icons and text to support.
-This is an example of alerts, a component using color and icons to convey feedback categories.
+Don't rely on feedback colors on their own: always use icons and text to support the message.
+The following image shows an example of alerts: a component using color and icons to convey feedback categories.
 Other components that use feedback colors are [forms](https://primer.style/css/components/forms) and [flash banners](https://primer.style/css/components/alerts#with-action-button).

 ![feedback-example](https://user-images.githubusercontent.com/6951037/102643519-b045e000-415f-11eb-9bc3-d44193ebf12b.png)